Press "Enter" to skip to content

 I then save a second copy that is called “Project X_data_analysis.csv” which is the file that I will start with for my analysis (remember .csv files also only save 1 sheet so your meta-data will not be included in this file, hence why you need to have the “DO NOT ALTER” version above).

 Unfortunately, it is still super easy to accidentally corrupt any sort of editable file (be it xlsx or csv files) through copy-paste errors or dragging columns or whatever.
-So because I am now super anxious about this, I also save an UN-editable file (e.g. in pdf format).
+So because I am now super anxious about this, it might not also be a bad idea to save your data (if possible) in an un-editable format (e.g. in pdf format).
 Yes, it would be absolute hell to have to re-create your excel file from a pdf file but this is insurance for you for any digital doomsday scenarios where things are lost or get corrupted beyond recognition.
 Even better if you can email it yourself so you have a time-stamp of when you created the file.

 You will probably have several analyses you may want to do and you may end up changing your code lots of different times in all different ways.
 Keeping track of all these changes in your code can be tough.
 Here Github is a true life-saver.
 Github will keep track of all your versions of your code and let you see when any changes were made to your code and by who (especially important if you’re working within a collaboration).
 I will be honest and say that I have not yet fully incorporated Github into my analysis pipeline, but that this is my new year’s resolution.
 If you want to also learn Github, let me know and we can make a pact by the next ABS meeting in 2021, we’ll both have learned it!
 There are boatloads of good tutorials online like this one, or this one.
 (UPDATE May 2021: I have learned Github!
 I am now using Github for version control for my Rcode which is essentially seamless with the Github desktop app.
 Highly recommend!
 I am sure I am now yet fully utilizing all of Github’s functionality but am very pleased with how it’s working for me so far.)